mjpitz/aetherfs/deploy/helm/aetherfs-hub/README.md

 # AetherFS

 An [AetherFS] hub deployment consists of a replicated set of nodes that provide the core interfaces as well as a web interface.
-An ingress can expose the service to your own private network (or the world).
+An ingress expose the service to your own private network (or the world).

 [aetherfs]: https://aetherfs.tech